workload-assessment-openshift4/helm-examples/helloworld-chart/README.md

 ```

-    initialDelaySeconds:: Tells the kubelet that it should wait 5 seconds before performing the first probe.
+    initialDelaySeconds: Tells the kubelet that it should wait 5 seconds before performing the first probe.

-    periodSeconds:: Specifies that the kubelet controller should perform a liveness/readiness probe every 5 seconds.
+    periodSeconds: Specifies that the kubelet controller should perform a liveness/readiness probe every 5 seconds.

-    timeoutSeconds:: Number of seconds after which the probe times out.
+    timeoutSeconds: Number of seconds after which the probe times out.
 Defaults to 1 second.
 Minimum value is 1.

-    failureThreshold:: When a probe fails, Kubernetes will try failureThreshold times before giving up.
+    failureThreshold: When a probe fails, Kubernetes will try failureThreshold times before giving up.
 Giving up in case of liveness probe means restarting the container.
 In case of readiness probe the Pod will be marked Unready.
 Defaults to 3.
 Minimum value is 1.

-    successThreshold:: Minimum consecutive successes for the probe to be considered successful after having failed.
+    successThreshold: Minimum consecutive successes for the probe to be considered successful after having failed.
 Defaults to 1.
 Must be 1 for liveness and startup Probes.
 Minimum value is 1.

 Navigate to the _deployments.yaml_ file in your templates directory.